M-Shrief/Adeeb_ExpressTS_Postgres/Readme.md

   - _schema_ file for validation data for post and update methods by **Yup**.
     Using (\*.schema.ts) naming convention for every module.

+  - _spec_ file for E2E test for every component.
+Using (\*.spec.ts)
+    naming convention for every module.

 - _./interfaces_ file for types' declarations, using (\*.interface.ts) naming
   convention for every module, beside \_**\_types\_\_** for general types.
 Every interface has an Enum: **ERROR_MSG** for this interface error messages.